Elias Abu Shabaki: Career

-Having lost his father at an early age, Elias was compelled to teach in order to earn a living.
-He taught for a while at the Jesuit mission school then at the school of the Institute of the Brothers of the Christian Schools in Gemmayze and lastly at the Makassed school.
-Elias had had an affinity for journalism since his youth, and he eked a meager living through his contributions to a number of Lebanese publications (Al Adib, Al Bayrak, Al Bayan, Al Nida, Al Ma'rad, Al 'assifa, Lisan al Hal, Al Joumhour, Al Makshouf and Sawt Al Ahrar), also publishing a great number of journalistic articles on a variety of topics.
+Having lost his father at an early age, Elias was compelled to teach to earn a living.
+He taught for a while at the Jesuit mission school then at the school of the Institute of the Brothers of the Christian Schools in Gemmayze, and lastly at the Makassed school.
+Elias had had an affinity for journalism since his youth, and he eked a meager living through his contributions to a number of Lebanese publications (Al Adib, Al Bayrak, Al Bayan, Al Nida, Al Ma'rad, Al 'assifa, Lisan al Hal, Al Joumhour, Al Makshouf and Sawt Al Ahrar), also publishing a significant number of journalistic articles on various topics.
 Elias also corresponded with a number of Egyptian newspapers such as Al Muqtataf and Al Masa.
-At the request of his publishers, Abu Shabaki translated to Arabic a number of French literary material from the 17th till the 19th century such as Lamartine's Jocelyn and La Chute d'un ange, Edmond Rostand's La Samaritaine, Bernardin St. Pierre's Paul et Virginie and La Chaumière indienne and many other works by Henry Bordeaux, Voltaire, Antoine François Prévost, and Moliere.
+At the request of his publishers, Abu Shabaki translated into Arabic a number of French literary materials from the 17th to the 19th century, such as Lamartine's Jocelyn and La Chute d'un ange, Edmond Rostand's La Samaritaine, Bernardin St. Pierre's Paul et Virginie and La Chaumière Indienne, and many other works by Henry Bordeaux, Voltaire, Antoine François Prévost, and Moliere.
 Elias was employed during World War II as a translator in the press and radio services of the French high Commission.

 In 1926 Elias produced his first poetic juvenilia al-Kithara (The lyre); the work attests of the young poet's inexperience but also of his promising talent.
 In 1928 Elias finished al-Marid as-samit (The silent invalid), a narrative poem which is one of Abu Shabaki's best known works, springing from the center of European romantic tradition.
 His next book Afa'i al-Firdaws (Serpents of Paradise), published in 1938, is lauded by many as Abu Shabaki's best work and one of the best accomplishments of romantic poetry in modern Lebanese and Arabic literature.
 Afa'i al Firdaws and Elias' latter works would play an influential role in the development of modern Arabic poetry and literature.

 In 1941 Elias published his third book al-Alhan (The melodies), an ode to simple peasant life, followed in 1944 by Nidaa' al-Qalb (The heart's evocation) and Ila al-Abad (Eternally), where Elias reverts to discussing matters of the heart from a more mature perspective.
 Ghalwaa was published in 1945.
 The book's title is an anagram of Olga's name in Arabic.

-In addition to poetry, Elias published a number of studies including a study in comparative literature called Rawabith al-fikr wal-ruh bayn al-Arab wal-Franja (Intellectual and spiritual links between the Arabs and the French), in which he sought to demonstrate the weight of French influence on world literature; he also authored long essays about Lamartine, Baudelaire and Oscar Wilde.
-In addition, Abu Shabaki produced a series of portraits of literary and political personages which were first published in al-Maarad journal then collected in a volume dubbed al-Rusum (The Portraits).
+In addition to poetry, Elias published a number of studies, including a study in comparative literature called Rawabith al-fikr wal-ruh bayn al-Arab wal-Franja (Intellectual and spiritual links between the Arabs and the French), in which he sought to demonstrate the weight of French influence on world literature; he also authored long essays about Lamartine, Baudelaire and Oscar Wilde.
+In addition, Abu Shabaki produced a series of portraits of literary and political personages, which were first published in al-Maarad journal and then collected in a volume dubbed al-Rusum (The Portraits).